 13. “You’re Welcome” by Wavves

 It’s incredible how a band that doesn’t seem to take itself too seriously releases one album after the other.
 Being the seventh album from Wavves, You’re Welcome seems to gather all the best from the dream-punk-pop-rock sonority of the band and plays it around with different melodies, transforming into the most interesting and mature album of their career without ignoring the original characteristics that made them famous in the first place.
 It’s definitely not an album for everybody, but the ones who like this type of genre, You’re Welcome is a very precious album.

 12. “Sacred Hearts Club” by Foster the People

-Considering I’ve thought Foster the People had released one of the best albums of 2011 and 2014, this is a major fall down.
+Considering that I thought Foster the People had released one of the best albums of 2011 and 2014, this is a major fall down.
 However, Sacred Hearts Club is a very special album to me, even though it took me longer to understand it like the other ones.
 This is a pretty different record from the sonority we are used to listening from them and the fact that they’ve tried to do different things on this album, made Sacred Hearts Club a little bit of a shock.
 But different is good and the more you listen to the album the more you realize how special it is.
 It’s very beat-driven with rock, indie, and psychedelic references, resulting in a very beautiful, creative and challenging record.

 11. “Ti Amo” by Phoenix